Blog

 Skip blog sidebar

-Arizona’s district schools will cut their budgets for the current school year by $1.1 billion if the legislature doesn’t act by March 1, 2022, to override the state constitution’s school spending limitation.
-In 1980,…
+Arizona’s public school districts will be required to cut their budgets by $1.3 billion if the legislature does not act by March 1, 2023 to lift the state constitution’s school spending limitation.
+If that sounds familiar,…

 Let’s raise the economic power of all Arizonans